HaaLeo/vscode-timing/README.md

 ## Settings Overview

 * `timing.clipboard.readingEnabled`: Indicates whether the extension should try to get the input time from the clipboard instead of asking the user for input.
 * `timing.clipboard.writingEnabled`: Indicates whether the result of the conversion is written to the clipboard.
+When enabled, no result view will be shown.
 * `timing.customFormats`: An array of custom source/target formats used to convert from/to.
 * `timing.hideResultViewOnEnter`: Indicates whether the result view is hidden when enter is pressed.
 When set to `false` the command will restart.
 * `timing.hiddenCommands`: List of commands that shall be hidden from the command palette.